This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 With a diagnosis of cerebral palsy for your child, you may be wondering what to do next.
 This is where a New Hampshire cerebral palsy lawyer is necessary.
-You should retain a knowledgeable lawyer if you think you have a case of medical malpractice.
+Retain a knowledgeable lawyer if you think you have a case of medical malpractice.

 A preventable mistake may have caused your child’s condition, and a lawyer can help you decide if a lawsuit is the right way to proceed.